Go To Main Content Area

 A Pleasure for the Eyes and Soul: Pictures for Entertainment

-Setting aside the solemn directive of " enlightening by education and upholding social relations," let us immerse ourselves in the images and imagine or simply feel the joy they bring out in these literary, theatrical, and novelistic storylines.
+Setting aside the solemn directive of " Enlightening through Education and upholding social relations," let us immerse ourselves in the images and imagine or simply feel the joy they bring out in these literary, theatrical, and novelistic storylines.
 This pleasure may be the central appeal of narrative paintings.
 It is found in the melancholy of torn loyalties between nation and family in Lady Wenji's Return to China, the ambiguity and risk in the first awakening of love in The Romance of the Western Chamber, and the sense of liberation in Returning Home from unfulfilled ambitions and the unwillingness to debase oneself leading to retirement from official work.
 These artists, having transformed all kinds of plots and texts into captivating images, offer a visually delightful and emotionally resonant perspective on understanding these stories.

 How to use your keyboard to browse the album: